carylwyatt/carylwyatt.github.io/_posts/2018-08-20-week-of-20-august.md

 I've never worked with POST data before!
 Exciting day for me.

 Had to do some reading, obviously.
 I knew that I wanted to use the [request library](https://www.npmjs.com/package/request).
 Then I found a [stack overflow answer about sending POST data in node.js](https://stackoverflow.com/questions/6158933/how-to-make-an-http-post-request-in-node-js) which really helped.
 I kept getting hung up on the HTML form because I'm not using a UI... so how could I use a form?
 Duh, you don't need one with node.js (backend, not front end).

+### 21 aug

+The LibInsight API call is working!
+Made some changes to the gate-counter.js app that I'll be pushing to github tomorrow.
+Today was pretty busy with regular library stuff, so I didn't have a bunch of time to work on this.
+More tomorrow!